sysgears/apollo-universal-starter-kit/README.md

 - [GraphQL Cursor Pagination] Example of  [Relay-style cursor pagination]

-- [ReduxForm] Full CRUD funcionality in post example
+- Full CRUD funcionality with Subscriptions in post example, with [ReduxForm]

 ## Contributors